What You Need to Know About the Zika Virus Outbreak

 However, the finding does not say that all women who have Zika virus infection during pregnancy will have babies with problems.
 Some infected women have delivered babies that appear to be healthy.

 The CDC says it will launch further studies to determine whether is Zika is the cause of other damaging effects on the fetal brain and developmental problems.
-Since concerns about Zika’s effect on pregnancies first surfaced, the CDC has linked the virus to a broader array of birth defects, including premature birth and blindness, and throughout a longer period of pregnancy than initially thought.
+Since concerns about Zika’s effect on pregnancies first surfaced, the CDC has linked the virus to a broader array of birth defects.
+These include premature birth and blindness, and throughout a longer period of pregnancy than initially thought.

 Health officials have suspected a link between Zika and birth defects since late last year after it was revealed that Brazil witnessed a 20-fold increase of microcephaly from 2014 to 2015.